CharlesHoang/cat-clicker/README.md

 # cat-clicker
-Toy program using MVC design pattern.
+A toy program using MVC design pattern.